KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Good to know stuff
 ### Components:
-1. Box Collider, Capsule Collider is some example of a typ of component used on _Finished/_Unfinished/Part to specify if building should be selected when clicked on an location.
+1. Box Collider and Capsule Collider are examples of a component type used on _Finished/_Unfinished/Part to specify if building should be selected when clicked on an location.
 2. Cluster Element Specification is if building should be connected and share power and what position
 3. Look at existing buildings to see what components is needed for some functions
 4. Block Object Nav Mesh Settings need to have "Generate Floors on Stackable" enabled to link path to stuff built on top of building